 Huawei Watch GT 2 46mm full review

-This is the case of features such as TruSleep 2.0 to which TruRelax is added.
-It helps you recognise and relieve stress situations by recording the values of HRV (heart rate variation) to notify the user at any given time.
+For example, there's TruSleep 2.0 to which TruRelax is added.
+It helps you recognise when you're stressed by recording the values of HRV (heart rate variation) and notifying you.

 Price & Availability

 Before going into pricing and availability details, you should know that you can find the new Watch GT 2 in two different sizes.
 The 42mm for those with a smaller wrist, and the 46mm for those who prefer a size big.
 We are reviewing the larger 46mm model here.

 The official prices are: